skeeto/skeeto.github.com/_posts/2019-11-15-Infectious-Executable-Stacks.markdown

 Since this is the default, the only way to get a non-executable stack is if *every* object file input to the linker explicitly declares that it does not need an executable stack.
-To request a non-executable stack, an object file must contain the (empty) section `.note.GNU-stack`.
+To request a non-executable stack, an object file [must contain the (empty) section `.note.GNU-stack`][lance].
 If even a single object file fails to do this, then the final program gets an executable stack.

 Not only does one contaminated object file infect the binary, everything dynamically linked with it *also* gets an executable stack.
 Entire